Automattic/WP-Job-Manager/readme.txt

 * Make taxonomies hidden unless current_theme_supports( 'job-manager-templates' )
 * Adjusted job application area styling and added some additonal filters.
 * Improve backend order status selection.
+* Added some responsive styles for job lists.
 * Allow users to relist a job from the frontend.
 (Ensure WC Paid Listings and Simple Paid Listings are updated to support this).

 = 1.11.1 =